ksimeono/macsGESTALT/README.md

 * `final_classifications.txt` concisely stores cell type (i.e. singlet, doublet, unmatched, etc) and cloneID if a cell is matched and a singlet
 * `final_editing_data.txt` is used for phylogeny building scripts downstream
 * Only `final_classifications.txt` and `final_editing_data.txt` will be used downstream
-* These outputs from our study are available through Mendeley Data: XXX
+* Corresponding outputs from our study are available at: XXX